chenligroup/chenligroup.github.io/_people/Chen_Li.md

-Ph.D from the University of Cambridge (UK), Postdoctoral Fellowship from MIT (USA), Overseas Fellowship from the University of Cambridge, and Fellowship from European Molecular Biology Laboratory (EMBL).
-He is currently working in the Department of Computer Science and Technology, School of Telecommunication, Xi'an Jiaotong University, as a professor and doctoral supervisor.
-He has been engaged in biomedical text mining research and development at the European Bioinformatics Institute (EMBL-EBI), the largest bioinformatics institute in the world, for a long time.
-The BioModels data standard system, which he developed, has been recognized as the most important resource in the field of systems biology, and has been interviewed by Nature.
-The system has received widespread attention and support since its launch.
-To date, more than 200 journals from several top international academic publishers have supported BioModels and recommended contributors to deposit their data on the platform.BioModels was analyzed by the European Union as a success story in the European Bioinformatics Architecture Initiative (ISBE) program book.In 2016, the team led by the team won the international competition for biological text mining, BioNLP.
-BioNLP, achieving the first place in the SeeDev task.
-A number of innovations have been achieved in the field of biological text mining, and the results obtained have reached the international leading level.
-The results have been published in internationally recognized journals and top conferences.
-These papers have been heavily cited by international peers.
-Based on his contributions in the related fields, he has been invited to serve as a reviewer and program reviewer for several international journals and conferences: a program reviewer for BBSRC, the largest scientific research fund in the field of biosciences in the UK, and a member of the organizing committee of EMNLP and NAACL, the top international conferences on natural language processing.
-He also serves as a reviewer for the international journals Bioinformatics and Journal of Biomedical Semantics in the field of bioinformatics, and as a reviewer for the top international conferences in the field of natural language processing, ACL, and RANLP.
+##  Education:
+- Ph.D. from the University of Cambridge (UK)
+- Postdoctoral Fellowship from MIT (USA)

+## Work Experience:
+- Currently working as a professor and doctoral supervisor at the Department of Computer Science and Technology, School of Telecommunication, Xi'an Jiaotong University
+- Engaged in biomedical text mining research and development at the European Bioinformatics Institute (EMBL-EBI), the world's largest bioinformatics institute

+## Notable Achievements:

+- Developed the BioModels data standard system, recognized as a crucial resource in the field of systems biology
+- Interviewed by Nature for the significant impact of the BioModels system
+- BioModels has received widespread attention and support from over 200 journals, with international academic publishers recommending contributors to deposit their data on the platform
+- Analyzed by the European Union as a success story in the European Bioinformatics Architecture Initiative (ISBE) program book
+- Led the winning team in the international competition for biological text mining, BioNLP, achieving first place in the SeeDev task in 2016
+- Overseas Fellowship from the University of Cambridge

+## Research Contributions:
+- Published innovative research in the field of biological text mining in internationally recognized journals and top conferences
+- Papers have been heavily cited by international peers

+## Reviewer and Program Reviewer:
+- Invited to serve as a reviewer and program reviewer for several international journals and conferences
+- Program reviewer for BBSRC, the largest scientific research fund in the field of biosciences in the UK
+- Member of the organizing committee of EMNLP and NAACL, top international conferences on natural language processing
+- Reviewer for international journals Bioinformatics and Journal of Biomedical Semantics in the field of bioinformatics
+- Reviewer for top international conferences in the field of natural language processing, such as ACL and RANLP